tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_node/Webhook_integration.md

   sources={{ light: WebhookAddSubscriptionLight, dark: WebhookAddSubscriptionDark }}
 />

-In the following Dialog Box we add our clients HTTP POST endpoint (e.g. [Webhook.site](https://webhook.site/)), choose the desired [Event Types](#event-types) and add a secret for the event information [verification](#verification).
+In the following Dialog Box we add our clients HTTP POST endpoint, choose the desired [Event Types](#event-types) and add a secret for the event information [verification](#verification).
 Its important to note that the secret can later only be updated and not retrieved.
 In this example we subscribe to the Events `SourceCommandRequestEvent`, `SourceCommandResponseEvent` and `SourceCommandStateUpdateEvent` that occurs when interacting with Source commands that we can trigger within our [Quickstart Example](../tributech_agent/quickstart.mdx) (more information about events can be found [Events](#event-types)).